CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

 code for you.
 If you are doing the C/C++ lab, it may be necessary to declare some pointers as `restrict` in order for the compiler to parallelize them.
 You will know if this is necessary if the compiler feedback lists a "complex loop carried dependency."
-Repeat step 1 and 2 for the other routines but this time execute the profiling for the gpu: ADDLINES FOR GPU PROFILING!!!
+Repeat step 1 and 2 for the other two most consuming time routines, but this time you may add an extra parameter for profiling the gpu also:

+    nvprof --cpu-profiling on --cpu-profiling-mode top-down --print-gpu-summary ./cg

 Conclusion
 ----------